liborty/random/README.md

 /// Sets SEED to initvalue and then uses `splitmix` to generate four further seeds for `xoshiro` pub fn set_xoshiro(initvalue:u64) -> [u64;4];

-/// Possibly the best f64 random generator. pub fn xoshiro(s: &mut[u64;4]) -> f64;
+/// Possibly the best f64 random generator pub fn xoshiro(s: &mut[u64;4]) -> f64;

 /// Generates vector of size d, filled with random numbers in the interval [0_f64,1_f64).